“I find television very educating. Every time somebody turns on the set I go into the other room and read a book. ” – Groucho Marx

 What Would Happen if You Don’t Watch TV for One Full Day (Or if You Kicked it Out Forever?)

-Do you think something bad will happen if you don’t watch TV?
-I can assure you nothing would happen.
-I am a living proof of that.
+Do you think something terrible will happen if you don’t watch TV?
+I can assure you nothing would happen because I am living proof of that.

 I had been noticing that my children, my parents, and myself were watching TV until late night – the same old stupid stuff, repeated and done to death time and again.

-The moment we used to sit for dinner, someone or the other would turn the TV on.
+The moment we used to sit for dinner, someone or the other would turn on the TV.
 I suggested not turning the TV on while we ate dinner.
 And that made a hell of a difference in our lives.
 We started appreciating the food.
-Before that, we were just stuffing ourselves, with our eyes fixed on a screen.
+Before that, we were stuffing ourselves, with our eyes fixed on a screen.

 (Watching TV while eating food is insulting to the person who prepared it.
 It’s insulting to the person who grew the vegetables you’re eating.
 It’s insulting to the people who made it possible to reach those vegetables to you while they were still fresh.)